 Not in full.
 Reporting points to paid Pro and Ultra subscription tiers, with the most advanced "Deep Think" features reserved for the most expensive plan.

-Gemini 3.5 Pro is now expected in July rather than June, and the delay is more reassuring than worrying.
+Gemini 3.5 Pro is reportedly days away, and the delay behind it is more reassuring than worrying.
 Google would rather ship a model that holds up under hard tasks than meet a date.
 For marketers, though, the release timetable is almost beside the point.
 Gemini 3.5 Flash is already shaping how brands appear in Google Search, and the businesses gaining ground are the ones optimising for AI answers today rather than waiting on the next version number.

 At AIWIZ Digital Marketing, we help brands stay visible as search shifts from links to answers, and we build that work into a strategy that holds up whichever model ships next.
 If you would like to know how your brand currently appears in Google’s AI results, and how to improve it, get in touch.